-ASHA recognizes the value of supporting the infusion of multiculturalism into our clinical, education and professional programs, and the activities of allied/related associations and organizations.
+ASHA recognizes the importance of acknowledging and appropriately responding to cultural and linguistic influences across the disciplines.
+This grant program provides support for the infusion of multiculturalism into our clinical, education, and professional programs, and the activities of allied/related associations and organizations.
 In response—beginning in 1996—ASHA has been allocating funds, annually, for projects on multicultural activities.
-Multiculturalism is defined to include factors such as race, ethnicity, national origin, culture, language, dialect, gender, gender identity, age, sexual orientation, socioeconomic status, religion, and ability.
+Proposals must have a multicultural focus.
+Multicultural is defined to include issues dealing with race, ethnicity, language, gender or gender identification, age, sexual orientation, socioeconomic status, and ability.
 Proposals are evaluated each year by a Review Panel (see list of Panel members at the end of each year's projects' descriptions).
-In addition to the Review Panels' numerical ratings and critical comments, consideration will be given to factors such as the project's similarity to previously funded projects, overlap with other Association efforts, area(s) of practice, timeliness, projected impact, focus on a specific cultural or linguistic population, projected return on investment, and ability to respond to members' needs.
+In addition to the Review Panels' numerical ratings and critical comments, funding decisions are made with consideration given to factors such as the project's similarity to previously funded projects, overlap with other Association efforts, area(s) of practice, timeliness, projected impact, focus on a specific cultural or linguistic population, projected return on investment, and ability to respond to members' needs.

-Submission for applications closed May 5, 2015.
-Proposals receiving funding will be announced by August 2015.
+Applications must be submitted by May 4, 2016.
+Proposals receiving funding will be announced by August 2016.

 View the answers to frequently asked questions about the grant program or see previously funded projects by topic area.

 A Mixed Methods Cross-Cultural Investigation of Conversational Turn-Taking in Families of Children with Hearing Loss

 Developing Values and Ethics for Effective Inter-professional Collaborative Practice